rmedinahu/rmedinahu.github.io/cs436/course-info/2016-fall-4_536-schedule.md

 You are going to refactor Filtering and Sorting homework so that it loads sample data.
 Use cases stil apply.

 a.
-See []() for sample csv file.
+Download [cs-2005-2015.csv]({{ site.baseurl }}assets/cs436/cs-2005-2015.csv) containing sample course data.
 You will need to preprocess this list of courses using python as demonstrated in class to produce an array:

 ```[["200610", "Fall Semester 2005", "101", "Living with Computers", "37"], [...]]```